by Tracy Johnson

 Management is welcome (and encouraged) to attend he session.

 Developing talent is more than a good idea for when you have time.
 It’s a critical part of your station’s success and the industry’s future.
-That’s why we’re here to help.
+And now you can get help for air talent.
+That’s what we do.

 Try it out.
 Schedule a coaching session with one of our consultants.
 Get details here: